pub struct Shape {

 pub fn empty_object(locations: impl IntoIterator<Item = Location>) -> Self

-that accepts any object shape, regardless of the other
+Returns a Shape that accepts any object shape, regardless of the other

-shape, because an empty object shape {}
+shape’s fields or rest shape, because an empty object shape {}

 imposes no expectations on other objects (except that they are objects).

-In the other direction, an empty object shape {}
+In the other direction, an empty object shape {} can satisfy itself or

-may be dynamically empty), but
+any Dict<V> shape (where the Dict may be dynamically empty), but

-cannot satisfy any object shape with non-empty fields
+cannot satisfy any object shape with non-empty fields.

 Sourcepub fn object(